 That may seem like good news in light of the $5 trillion to $7 trillion annual Sustainable Development Goals (SDG) financing bill the international aid world hopes to meet with private sector investment.
 And yet there’s one important problem: Most poor people live in places where investors won’t go.

-Read the full article on private sector grants at Stanford Social Innovation Review
+Read the full article on private sector grants by Rachel Keeler at Stanford Social Innovation Review